alviano/valasp/README.md

-# ValAsp
+# VALASP

-Validation for Answer Set Programming
+Validation for Answer Set Programming by specification rules written in YAML or Python.
+Details on the usage are given in the online documentation: https://alviano.github.io/valasp.
+A taste is given in the [usage](#usage) section.

 ## Setup